Stylback/home-server/README.md

 ### Benchmark

-After creating a user and logging in for the first time, I updated the system with:
+After creating a user and logging in for the first time, update the system with:

 ```sh
 sudo apt update && sudo apt upgrade
 ```

-Afterwards I ran [YABS](https://github.com/masonr/yet-another-bench-script), which is a benchmarking script:
+Afterwards, run the benchmarking script [YABS](https://github.com/masonr/yet-another-bench-script):

 ```sh
 curl -sL yabs.sh | bash